scibel/sample-bot-messenger/README.md

 # sample-bot-messenger

-This is an example of a Facebook Messenger bot in node.js, that will echo back any message sent by the user.
+This is an example of a Facebook Messenger bot in node.js.
+It always answers `Hello World`.
 Its primary use is to test message logging with the Botmeter analytics tool.

-## Run the bot locally
+## How to Run the bot locally
-Follow these steps to launch the bot example :
+Follow these steps to launch the bot:
 ```
 git clone https://github.com/Botfuel/sample-bot-messenger.git
 cd sample-bot-messenger
 npm install
+npm install -g ngrok
+ngrok http 5000
 MESSENGER_VALIDATION_TOKEN=<...> MESSENGER_PAGE_ACCESS_TOKEN=<...> BOTMETER_USER_KEY=<...> node app.js
 ```

-The MESSENGER_VALIDATION_TOKEN and MESSENGER_PAGE_ACCESS_TOKEN can be retrieved from the Facebook app page.
+Note:
+In order to create the bot on Facebook's side follow this [tutorial](https://developers.facebook.com/docs/messenger-platform/guides/quick-start/).
+You have to generate a _Page Access Token_ from [Facebook for Developpers](https://developers.facebook.com/).
+You have to decide on the `MESSENGER_VALIDATION_TOKEN`'s value, and use it again when adding the webhook in Facebook for Developpers.
+The `BOTMETER_USER_KEY` comes from one of your bots in [BotMeter](https://dev.botmeter.io/).

 ## Test the bot